RichardO82/Quadcopter/README.md

 This project uses four Parallax Propeller microcontrollers and one MSP430.
 The Propeller firmware is written in Parallax's spin language.
 The MSP430 and ground station use C/C++.
 Communication is through Xbee radios for the ground station and standard RC receiver and transmitter for RC flying.

-I made this project very early in my electronics journey, so take my labelling, commenting, and over-engineering with a grain of salt.
+I made this project very early in my electronics journey, so take my labelling, commenting, and quirky engineering with a grain of salt.
 The PID algorithms are really just PI, but the important thing is it works.
 I'm considering remaking this project with modern tech and doing a video series on how to build a quadcopter.

 Watch the Video: